 We have filed with the SEC a registration statement on Form F-4 under the Securities Act of 1933, as amended.
 This prospectus, which is a part of that registration statement, does not contain all of the information set forth in the registration statement, as some parts have been omitted in accordance with the rules and regulations of the SEC.
 Such additional information may be obtained from the SEC's principal office in Washington, D.C.
-Statements contained in this prospectus as to the contents of any contracts or other document referred to in this prospectus are not necessarily complete, and in each instance references is made to the copy of such contract or other document filed as an exhibit to the registration statement, each such statement being qualified in all respects by such reference.
-For further information, you should refer to the registration statement.
+Statements contained in this prospectus as to the contents of any contracts or other document referred to in this prospectus are not necessarily complete, and in each instance references is made to the copy of such contract or other document filed as an exhibit to the registration statement, each such statement being qualified in all respects by statement.